 Tajikistan and Germany discuss financial and technical cooperation

-A video conference was held as part of intergovernmental consultations between Tajikistan and Germany on financial and technical cooperation for 2020.
+A video conference was held as part of intergovernmental consultations between Tajikistan and Germany on financial and technical cooperation for 2020, Trend reports citing Kabar.

 The First Deputy Minister of Health and Social Protection of the Population Ghafur Muhsinzoda and representatives of the German delegation attended the videoconference.